micheldpd24/cust_review_analysis/readme.md

 1. **Scraping**: Extracts review data (text, sentiment, rating, date, etc.) from Trustpilot.
 2. **Processing**: Cleans and processes the scraped data to derive insights such as sentiment analysis and temporal features.
 3. **Loading**: Saves the processed data into a CSV file (`full_reviews.csv`).
-4. **Visualization**: Provides a Dash-based dashboard that dynamically updates every 50 seconds if new data is available.
+4. **Review Visualization**: Provides a Dash-based dashboard that dynamically updates every 50 seconds if new data is available.
+5. **Topic Modeling**: Train a bertopic model on review data
+6. **Topic Visualization**: Visualize bertopic model performance metrice(coherence and diversity scores) and topics visualization

-The pipeline is scheduled using **Apache Airflow**, ensuring regular updates to the dataset and dashboard.
+The pipeline is scheduled using **Apache Airflow**, ensuring regular updates to the dataset and the dashboards.

 ---